SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 #### Step 4: Update the device in the inventory

 If Step 1 above returned that the device was previously registered already, we need to make sure that the inventory representation of the device is up to date with respect to the current state of the actual device.
 For this purpose, a PUT request is sent to the URL of the device in the inventory.
 Note, that only fragments that can actually change need to be transmitted.
-(See [Cumulocity IoT's domain model](/concepts/domain-model) in the Concepts guide for more information on fragments.)
+(See [{{< product-name-1 >}}'s domain model](/concepts/domain-model) in the Concepts guide for more information on fragments.)

 For example, the hardware information of a device will usually not change, but the software installation may change.
 So it may make sense to bring the software information in the inventory up to the latest state after a reboot of the device: